-Earthfleet battleship Kongō and her escorts steamed southeast, bound for Taipei.
+Earthfleet battleship Kongō and her escorts steamed southwest, bound for Taipei.
 From her perch atop the flying bridge, the vessel's Mental Model regarded the fine clear day in progress and considered herself reasonably satisfied.

 Making a mere 45 knots, they were just loafing along by the standards of a Fog fast battleship like Kongō, but that didn't bother her particularly.
 They weren't in any great hurry to reach Taipei; all that awaited them there was a technical review and a quick turnaround to head back to Kure.
 This was by way of being a shakedown cruise for Kongō's newly reconstituted hull—just running in her new engines and making sure the dockyard in Kure had really configured everything correctly.
 Reconstructing the entirety of a Fog vessel's hull and machinery was a complicated job, and without a proper repair ship like the renegade Akashi on hand to supervise the process, there was always the possibility that the automated equipment might get something wrong.